datastax/dsbulk/manual/settings.md

 #### --executor.maxInFlight _&lt;number&gt;_

 The maximum number of "in-flight" requests.
 In other words, sets the maximum number of concurrent uncompleted futures waiting for a response from the server.
 This acts as a safeguard against workflows that generate more requests than they can handle.
-Batch statements count for as many requests as their number of inner statements.
+Batch statements count for 1 request.

 Setting this option to any negative value will disable it.